Below you can see who does what at FIH

 As Head of TV and Broadcast at FIH, Andy oversees the delivery of the TV production and content for the Federation.
 He joined FIH in 2015, after working as TV & Broadcasting Director at Boxing Marketing Arm.
 Broadcast Production roles at Sky Sports and Manchester United also list on his CV following a career in professional cricket in both England and Australia.
 Andy thinks hockey is hugely appealing to sports fans due to the amount of action and drama provided in each game.

-As Director of the Executive Office, Melanie manages Governance, HR, Administration, IT, Logistics and Protocol at FIH.
-She also acts as secretary for the Executive Board and the Hockey Foundation.
-Melanie joined the FIH in 2010.
+As part of the leadership team, Melanie is responsible for the people plan, governance, legal, administration, operations and logistics at FIH.
+She also acts as secretary for the Hockey Foundation, the Governance Panel and the HR & Remuneration Panel.
 Previously, she worked for Iluka at the 1992 Albertville Winter Olympic Games and at the 1994 Lillehammer Winter Olympics before moving to the Verbier Festival in Switzerland.
 Melanie finds that hockey is fast and powerful, exciting to watch and loves that it is the same game for the men and the women.

 At the FIH, Michelle is in charge of managing all FIH legal affairs and supports the work of the FIH Disciplinary Commissioner.
 An English lawyer, she trained at Schillings and Carter-Ruck in London before moving to Switzerland to advise international sports bodies on governance and commercial issues in sport.
 Her favourite thing about hockey is how FIH and its Ambassadors are using the sport to help raise awareness of health, promote education and inspire people all over the world.